 Hudson River Museum - Visit and discover Librado Romero: From the Desert to the River

-Katonah Museum of Art - Discover various exhibits including Young Artists and Still/Life opening in winter 2021!
+Katonah Museum of Art - Discover various exhibits including Still/Life on view through June 27, 2021!

 Munson-Williams Proctor Arts Institute - Visit the renowned Utica museum designed by Philip Johnson for centuries of American art, and explore Fountain Elms, a superb Victorian-era Italianate mansion.